How Does PLO5 Preflop differ from Four Card PLO?

 feature_img

 If you’re interested in playing Pot Limit Omaha, you shouldn’t ignore its younger brother - PLO5.
 As we’ve mentioned in our introductory article, Five Card PLO is worth giving a shot, especially by live poker players.
-However, given its rising popularity, even if mainly online poker is your thing, it won’t hurt to learn the basics of PLO5 strategy.
+However, given its rising popularity, even if only online poker is your thing, it won’t hurt to learn the basics of PLO5 strategy.

 How not to get lost in this madness?